Sembrani/D2HeroKeys/hk_aliases/README.md

 # hk_aliases folder
-This folder contains files which are run once, when the hero's binds are selected.
+This folder contains files which are run once, the first time "current_hero" is called.

-This would allow you to set commands to modify the game's behaviour, such as the health bar segments, which would be useful for heroes with nukes, or other game settings that only need to be changed once at the start of each game with this hero.
+They are currently used to announce the selected hero to the user, however, they can be used for other purposes, though any settings that are set here will be overwritten by the defaults in the autoexec.cfg file.